splunk/observability-workshop/docs/victorops/detector/index.md

     export SFXVOPSID=
     ```

 ### 1.4.
-VictorOps Integration ID
+Obtain VictorOps Integration ID

 In SignalFx UI navigate to **INTEGRATIONS** and use the search feature to find the VictorOps Integration.

-Expand the **VictorOps-{==xxxx==} configuration; if there are more than one you will be informed which one to copy by the presenter.
+Expand the **VictorOps-xxxx configuration; if there are more than one you will be informed which one to copy by the presenter.

 ![VictorOps Integration](../../images/victorops/m7-sfx-vo-integration-id.png)

-Copy it to the SFXVOPSID line of your variables document.
+Copy it to the `SFXVOPSID` line of your variables document.

 === "variables.txt"